615: On three dates that the revolt began in Jerusalem again Khosrau II, the Persian Shah who was “was the last great king of the Sasanian Empire.”

 1876: The Home and Foreign Events column published today reported that "nine Jewish ministers of this City have united to call the attention of their people to the 'growing evil or extravagance and displays at funerals."
 They suggest a return 'the simplicity by which Jewish funerals were formerly characterized,' and that costly caskets and expensive floral displays be dispensed with.

-1875: George Geiger, a Jewish Sergeant from Cincinnati fought with distinction at the Battle of the Little Big Horn.
+1876: George Geiger, a Jewish Sergeant from Cincinnati fought with distinction at the Battle of the Little Big Horn today.
 According to the commendation he received for the Medal of Honor.
 "With 3 comrades during the entire engagement courageously held a position that secured water for the command"

 1876: The Home and Foreign Events column published today reported that "The Jews of Khiva, it is said, observe very strictly the feasts and ceremonies of the Jewish religion."
 [Khiva is a city in Uzbekistan.]